dondev1992/dondev1992.github.io/assignments/js-debugging-template/README.md

 - changed "< 3" to "> 2"
 - changed "words" to "word" on line 42
 - changed "words" to "word" on line 44
+- changed "writeWrodToList" to "writeWordToList"
+- changed "next-words" to "next-word-list" on line 138
+- changed "class" to "classList" on line 96
+- changed order of "word, height, width" to "word, width, height" on line 44
+- changed "liElements" to "words" on line 132
+- changed "wordInput.innerText.toUpperCase()" to "wordInput.value"

 ## What is a README

 A README is a document designed to inform someone about your program.
 This can include installation, documentation, the most recent changes, etc. Modern READMEs are written in Markdown, which allows them to be formatted using simple [syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).